 There is no way to avoid the fact that all these subheadings either look or sound naughty.
 Just know that failing to lubricate your gun is detrimental to smooth functionality because no one likes the feeling of chafing.

-Thankfully, there is an easy method to lubricating the internals of both electric and gas blowback replicas without having to do much disassembling.
+Thankfully, there is an easy method to lubricate the internals of both electric and gas blowback replicas without having to do much disassembling.
 Ensure that the magazine is out and empty the chamber before attempting any of this.
 For gas blowback M4s as an example.
 All you have to do is remove the rear pin, split the upper from the lower, and lubricate the parts that already seem lubricated previously.
 Don't overdo it though.
 Soaking the internals in oil will have the reverse effect.

-As for AEGs, again using an M4 as an example.
-The gearbox can be rather difficult to get to but there is an easy way to lubricate the internals.
+As for AEGs, again using an M4 as an example, the gearbox can be rather difficult to get to but there is an easy way to lubricate the internals.

 - First, remove the pistol grip by loosening the screw at the base.

 - Carefully remove the motor but take note of where the cables are attached when putting it back together.

 - You'll notice a hole at the base of the gearbox.
 Spray a bit of silicone oil inside.
 Wipe off any excess oil.

 - Put it all back together and fire it a couple times to make sure the lubricant gets to all the gears and parts it needs to.